-Considering the more complex products analytical scientist needs to develop the specific, accurate, robust stability indicating analytical method.
-At the time of method development analytical scientist need to be focus on the development of mass compatible method.
-At the start of method development, it is important to have systematic information about sample.
+Considering the more complex products analytical scientist needs to develop a specific, accurate, robust stability-indicating analytical method.
+At the time of method development, analytical scientists need to focus on the development of the mass-compatible method.
+At the start of method development, it is important to have systematic information about the sample.

 Selection of Buffers for HPLC:

 It is essential to separate all probable impurities from the degradation sample with minimum run time.
 Samples are categorized as neutral and ionic while ionic includes acid, base, ampholytic and organic salts.
-Acidic and basic nature of samples requires buffer content mobile phase and for neutral buffer usually not required.
-If there is no resolution between 2 closely eluted peak then need to vary solvent strength of mobile phase.
+The acidic and basic nature of samples requires buffer content mobile phase and the neutral buffer is usually not required.
+If there is no resolution between 2 closely eluted peaks then need to vary the solvent strength of the mobile phase.
 Solvent strength and solvent type impact the selectivity of sample peaks.
 Following are the solvents which control the retention.

 |Reversed Phase||Water, Methanol, Dimethyl sulfoxide, Acetonitrile|

 |Normal Phase||Hexane, Toluene, THF, Ethyl acetate, Propanol, Ethanol|

 |Ion Exchange||Buffered aqueous solution with salt|

 During HPLC method development selection of a proper buffer is important for the separation of peaks and their symmetry.
 Following are the common different types of organic/inorganic buffers:

 - Phosphate Buffers: Potassium phosphate, Di-Potassium phosphate, Monosodium phosphate, Disodium phosphate, Phosphoric acid, etc.

 - Acetate Buffers: Ammonium acetate, Sodium acetate, etc. (Phosphate and acetate buffers are most common because they can be used at wavelengths below 220 nm)